 - Credits for audited courses or credits awarded through the College Level Examination Program (CLEP), credit for prior learning, or non-credit to credit evaluation will not be included as part of a student’s hours for enrollment status.

 - All transfer credits accepted toward completion of a student’s program of study are considered hours attempted and hours completed.

-Students who show zero progress during a semester, due to all F's, W’s and/or I’s will have their financial aid cancelled for the following period of enrollment and will be denied financial aid until satisfactory academic progress has been made or financial eligibility is regained.
+Students who show zero progress during a semester, due to all F’s, W’s and/or I’s will have his/her financial aid cancelled for the following period of enrollment and will be denied financial aid until satisfactory academic progress has been made or financial eligibility is regained.

 Financial aid eligibility may be regained by one of the following:

 - The student may enroll for a term, or terms, without receiving financial aid until such a time as satisfactory academic progress has been regained.
-Satisfactory academic progress will be regained when the cumulative grade point average is 2.0 and the student has regained a completion pace of 67 percent.
+Satisfactory academic progress will be regained when the cumulative grade point average is 2.0 and the student has regained a cumulative completion pace of 67 percent.

 - The student may provide written notification that incompletes have been completed and the grades turned in to Student Services within a timely manner.
 Satisfactory academic progress will be re-evaluated at that time; financial aid will not be reinstated until this is done.